dspeyer/dspeyer.github.io/unsongrpg.md

 Perform placebomancy, or deduce how effective it will be without performing it.

+Placebomantic blessings and curses usually last until the situation becomes a metaphor for soemthing else.

 Remember that placebomancy cannot do the physically impossible.

 Example DCs:

 * 10: Grant a simple blessing, allowing the recipient to reroll one die in the course of their next operation
+* 10: Cause a known-flaky gun to jam using a piece of its spent ammunition
-* 15: Grant a more substantive blessing, such as +1 die to all checks of one ability thoughout the operation, or automatic successes on a more narrow category of checks.
+* 15: Grant +1 die on all rolls involving sight using a seagull feather
 * 15: Cause a random Motive Name to correctly open the Panama Canal using sand from the Florida Keys
+* 15: Deduce the effectiveness of a ritual without performing it
 * 20: Cause a random Motive Name to correctly open the Panama Canal using ordinary house keys and style
-* 20: Deduce the effectiveness of a ritual without performing it
 * 25: Curse someone with crippling muscle spasms using a piece of their body
 * 30: Curse someone with crippling muscle spasms using a photograph of them